bfbarry/Computational_Linguistics/README.md

         - Some vectors are curved, others are not: each parition has a range of "bend"
 - Meta math: does vector field and partition location affect computation itself?
 Like location of "+" and "-" on some abstract space.  (probably yes, see the number line)

+Other:
+- generative grammar
+- Modelling memory: diffusion on language: need to find a way to perform PCA on sentences with respect to semantics.
+    - and working backwards: with diffused sentence how to generate new semantic structures

 resource: https://www.nltk.org/book/